Landscape photographer Emma Rothera's

 In 2007, Emma used her branding experience to form a business that would work as an umbrella brand to help market herself and her work called your beautiful photography.
 Her sub brands include your beautiful landscapes, your beautiful workshops, your beautiful design and your beautiful gallery. your beautiful gallery is a section of her business devoted to producing prints, greetings cards and stock photography.
 Emma used the benefit of her graphic design background and designed her website herself, creating a gallery that was picture led within a clean and simple design structure.
 Her website has won recognition for one of 35 best designed photography websites in the world alongside Rankin and the BBC.
 She also designs all her own cards and literature.

 In 2009, Emma made a life changing decision to move North enabling herself to have a closer relationship with the landscape.
-After falling in love with and visiting for six years, She relocated to Holy Island in Northumberland.
-Holy Island otherwise known as Lindisfarne is a small tidal Island, steeped in History, set just off the North East Coast, situated just 11 miles from the Scottish Border.
+After falling in love, she relocated to Holy Island in Northumberland.
+Holy Island otherwise known as Lindisfarne is a small tidal Island, steeped in History, set just off the North East Coast, 11 miles from Berwick-Upon-Tweed and the Scottish Border.

 "Holy Island is a true theatre of light, a place of spiritual quality of serenity and calm.
 I now live right in the heart of some of the United Kingdoms greatest landscapes.
 I have the freedom to roam and take pictures.
-I am able to continuously study the light.
-It has been a vital step in my progression as a landscape photographer, allowing me to continuously push my creative boundaries on a daily basis."
+I am continuously studying the light.
+Living in the lanscape has been a vital step in my progression as a landscape photographer, allowing me to continuously push my creative boundaries on a daily basis."

-"In 2011 I will be exploring the Northumberland coast in more depth as well as continuing with my many other projects.
+"In the next few years I will be exploring the Northumberland coast and Scotland in more depth as well as continuing with my many other projects.
 These are exciting times for me, photography is my passion and my life, I live and breathe it and couldn't go a day without it.
-I am excited to see where 2011 will take me.
-I am constantly pushing my creative boundaries, for me, photography has been and I hope will continue to be, A journey like no other."
+I am excited to see where my work will take me.
+I am constantly pushing my creative boundaries, for me, it has been and I hope will continue to be, A journey like no other."

 If you would like to contact Emma to enquire about her availability for commissions, purchase any of her work or sponsor Emma please contact: email@example.com